sidamistry/automation_scripts/README.md

 ### Purpose of this script is to extract files to be deleted from each node in a format that can be given as input to shell commands

 Usage: python3 extraction_script.py --file abc.txt

+## 3. mtu_edit_script.py

+### Purpose of this script is to edit mtu values in a yaml file with the use of script in order to prevent mistakes and save time

+Usage: python3 mtu_edit_Script.py --site-file=abc.yaml --site-type=large